sorrel/minimal-mistakes/_pages/services.md

   * Wildlife and diversity gardening.
   * Extensive plant knowledge to provide you with planting plans and ideas personally tailored to suit your garden.
   * Aftercare of plants.
+  * Natural pest control advice.
-  * Weeding, feeding and watering,
+  * Weeding, feeding and watering.

 I also can supply seasonal, homegrown flower arrangements and wreaths to order.